buildingSMART/BCF-XML/Test Cases/README.md

 Each test case has a folder adjacent to it with the same name as the _.bcf / .bcfzip_ file.
 This folder contains the unzipped content of the BCF zip archive.

+## Automated Checking

+This repository includes a tool that runs automatic checks against all test cases in the `Test Cases` folder.
+To run this tool, run the following command in a shell on the root level of this repository:

+    ./build.cmd CheckTestCases

+The command will work on any operating system, but first runs might take a few minutes to download required dependencies.
+Errors will be logged to the console output.

+Claudio Benghi (@CBenghi) wrote the tool that checks the test cases.
+It is available at: https://github.com/CBenghi/bcf-tool